A Beef Curry For World Environment Day 2013 with a Think Eat Save Sentiment

 Serve with steamed basmati rice, pappadums and a cucumber raita salad.*

-* to make a simple yet delicious accompaniment to your curry, finely dice two small to medium sized cucumbers and in a separate bowl whisk together ¾ cup plain Greek yoghurt, ½ teaspoon sugar, ½ teaspoon toasted cumin seeds and salt to taste.
+* to make a simple yet delicious accompaniment to your curry, finely dice two small to medium sized cucumbers and in a separate bowl whisk together ¾ cup plain Greek yoghurt, ¼ teaspoon sugar or sweetener of your choice, ½ teaspoon toasted cumin seeds and salt to taste.
 Mix the yoghurt dressing with the cucumber and top with ¼ cup finely chopped fresh coriander.

 ** I use Christine Manfield’s recipe for garam masala which I love (if you don’t know who she is, she’s the proclaimed Spice Queen of Australia and an incredible chef internationally renowned for her knowledge of spices.
 I have photographed her twice over the years and aside from being one of the country’s most talented chefs, she is a lovely person to spend time and work with.)